rmourey26/gpt-one/README.md

 ## gpt-one
+- Main branch in process of being converted to app router and TypeScript.
+Hearti.ai presently uses the 'pre-13.1-13.5-bump' branch.
 - gpt-one is a full stack, ChatGPT integrated NextJS web app that includes NextAuth, Google Fitness API, Supabase Next-Auth plugin for user and session storage and more.
 - Dockerized and scalable.
 Great starting point for those looking to build their own ChatGPT Saas.
 - Full tech stack listed below